chidiwilliams/chidiwilliams.com/content/post/building-ayoayo-an-unbeatable-player.md

 These results prove that increasing the depth of the constructed tree improves the success rate of the minimax algorithm (although it also increases the runtime exponentially as we've already seen).

-We also learn from the minimax games and the Random vs. Random game that the player with the first turn in a game of Ayòayò has a slightly lower chance of winning than the player who goes second.
+We also learn from the minimax games and the Random vs Random game that the player with the first turn in a game of Ayòayò has a slightly lower chance of winning than the player who goes second.

 Test your skills against the AI [in the web game](https://chidiwilliams.github.io/ayoayo) and check out the complete project for the series [on GitHub](https://github.com/chidiwilliams/ayoayo/).